 The surrealist poet, Carlos de Rokha was born in 1920 in the city of Valparaíso, Chile, the oldest son of poets Winett and Pablo de Rokha.
-There is some discrepancy about the exact date of his birth, like the date of publication when some of his poems first saw the light of day, however, which adds to the elusive quality of the biography of this unconventional and talented writer.
-A Wikipedia page dates his birth as August 17, while other sources have Santiago as the city, and not Valparaíso.
-The first well-researched edition of El orden visible, Vol. II (2011), documents the date as March 28.
+There is some discrepancy about the exact date of his birth, however: a Wikipedia page dates his birth as August 17, while other sources have Santiago as the city, and not Valparaíso.
+The first well-researched edition of his work, El orden visible, Vol. II (2011), documents the date as March 28.
 Still, a microfilm image of the Chilean Registry of Births, lists the date as July 28.
+Similarly, there are discrepancies about the dates of publication when some of his poems first saw the light of day, all of which adds to the elusive quality of the biography of this unconventional and talented writer.

 Although it seems as though we know a great deal about the de Rokha family, the writers, the painters, and the great contribution of his father, Pablo de Rokha*, to the literary vanguards of early 20th century in the Southern Cone, there is a great deal more to be said.
 It is only recently, for instance, that critical studies have been undertaken in earnest, and more complete editions of the work of the elder de Rokha have become available.
 Regarding the poetry of Winett de Rokha, on the other hand, it a complicated work that includes early feminist, indigenista, marxist, populist, anti-fascist, vanguard poetry (even a strange, early poem to Stalin) that has yet to be rediscovered.